anuragsharma140897/cloud-resume-challenge/README.md

 4- View Count Functionality with Lambda: Deployed a Lambda function using Python script to count website views and display them on the website.

+5- Storing view count in Dynamo DB- Dynamo DB with store the website view count.

-5- Version Control with Git: used to track changes to the website's codebase using Git.
+6- Version Control with Git: used to track changes to the website's codebase using Git.
 This allowed us for collaboration and version management.

-6- Continuous Integration and Continuous Deployment (CI/CD) with GitHub Actions: Automated the deployment process using GitHub Actions.
+7- Continuous Integration and Continuous Deployment (CI/CD) with GitHub Actions: Automated the deployment process using GitHub Actions.
 Defined workflows in YAML files to trigger updates to the S3 bucket whenever changes are pushed to the GitHub repository.

-7- Infrastructure as Code (IaC) with Terraform: Defined the complete front end and Back end infrastructure required for hosting the website using Terraform.
+8- Infrastructure as Code (IaC) with Terraform: Defined the complete front end and Back end infrastructure required for hosting the website using Terraform.

    By combining these technologies and services, i have efficiently deployed, managed a static website on AWS, ensuring security, reliability, and seamless user experience.